Student graduation outcomes are shown here to provide stakeholders with the data regarding the retention and successes of the MBS program.

 Table 1: MBS Program Enrollment and On-Time Graduation Rates

 KGI uses a variety of direct and indirect evidence to assess the effectiveness of the MBS curriculum in meeting program learning outcomes.
 The following presents examples of student learning on the MBS program.
-Figure 1 presents student growth in presentation skills demonstrated with the average scores of students for their initial project at the start of the first year compared with the same students’ scores for their Team Master’s Project at the end of the second year, with the majority of students demonstrating exceptional performance or proficiency in the communication and technical aspects of the project.
+Figure 1 presents student achievement in their capstone Team Master’s Project at the end of the second year, with the majority of students demonstrating exceptional performance or proficiency in the communication and technical aspects of the project.

 In addition, KGI collects a variety of indirect evidence, ranging from student satisfaction surveys to surveys of alumni.
 Information from alumni is particularly important, as it helps KGI understand whether the MBS curriculum is meeting its goal of preparing students for jobs in a variety of roles within the bioscience industries.
 Figure 3 presents data from a 2017 alumni survey asking about the first job obtained after graduating.
 This chart indicates that MBS graduates obtain jobs in a wide variety of job functions, ranging from research and development, to operations, to consulting.
 This data is useful, in that it suggests that the degree is preparing students for careers in a variety of industry roles.